valeri-sarantchouk/module-federation/README.md

 Microfrontend (MFE) sample app implemented using plain JavaScript and Webpack Module Federation.

 Plain JavaScript implemtation is used to demonstrate module federation in the simplest way possible.
+To see MFE rouring and vendor module sharing, see Angular and React examples.

 This monorepo contains all components that go into assembly of a microfrontend app:
   * Host app: